Vercel AI SDK integration

 getZepContext and persistZepTurn

 Plain async functions with no framework coupling. getZepContext returns the prompt-ready context block string. persistZepTurn writes a { user?, assistant? } turn; pass { returnContext: true } to fold persist and retrieval into one round-trip.
+Zep rejects direct thread-message payloads over 4,096 characters; this helper truncates over-long content before calling Zep, with a lengths-only warning.

 createZepTools